ottopaulsen/MMM-Tibber/README.md

 ![Power gauge](doc/MMM-Tibber-screenshot-power-gauge.png)

-The power gauge shows current power consumption, and is updated every other second.
+The power gauge shows current power consumption, and is updated every other second or more.
 It has some tiny marks showing minimum and maximum consumptions today, as well as average consumption.
 You can change the size of those marks using the `powerGaugeMarkSize` variable, that can be set between 0 and 100.
 If you set it to 0, they will not be visible.
 If you set them to 100, the current power meter will not be visible, only the label.

 You can configure colors for the gauge for different value zones using the `powerGaugeColors` config variable.
 By default, the color zones are dynamic as follows: